 Future of the Cryosphere

 In Lab 4, you explored the history of the cryosphere and looked at indicators of past climate, including ice cores.
-Now, you will consider the future of the cryosphere in a changing climate and how scientists use models to make predictions about climate.
+Now, you will consider the future of the cryosphere in a changing climate and how scientists use models to make predictions.

 To complete a climate model, the physical equations, which represent how the spheres interact, are coupled with scenarios (described below) of how Earth's human population, land use, and economy will evolve.
 Once a climate model is run, the model output data is compared with the observed data from the past.
 This process allows scientists to check the accuracy of the models.